 We understand the importance of keeping pupils, students and staff safe whilst learning remotely.
 We will reinforce in our contacts with parents and cares the importance of children being safe online.
 Parents and carers are likely to find it helpful to understand what systems our school uses to filter and monitor online use.
 It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they are asked to access and be clear who from our school (if anyone) their child is going to be interacting with online.
 We also note the DfE guidance Safeguarding and remote education.

-HEALTHY SCHOOLS LONDON and IMPROVING MENTAL HEALTH AND RESILIENCE IN SCHOOLS (IMHARS) PROGRAMME
+HEALTHY SCHOOLS LONDON and WELLBEING FIRST: IMPROVING MENTAL HEALTH AND RESILIENCE IN SCHOOLS (IMHARS) PROGRAMME

-Name of School will work with partners to promote a whole, healthy school approach and achieve the Healthy Schools London status as well as access the local Improving Mental Health & Resilience in Schools (IMHARS) Programme – including a focus on the curriculum as part of Personal Development with the aim of:
+Name of School will work with partners to promote a whole, healthy, inclusive school approach and achieve the Healthy Schools London status as well as the local Wellbeing First: Improving Mental Health & Resilience in Schools (IMHARS) Programme award – including a focus on the curriculum as part of Personal Development (PD) - with the aim of:

-Using the full capacity and flexibility of the curriculum to help pupils to be safe, healthy and happy;
+“Closing the gaps” overtime, through using the full capacity and flexibility of the curriculum to help pupils to be safe, confident, healthy, happy and active citizens;

-Developing a school ethos, culture and environment as well as provision for spiritual, moral, social and cultural (SMSC) education that encourage a healthy lifestyle for all children and young people, including the disadvantaged and vulnerable;
+Developing a school ethos, culture and environment as well as provision for spiritual, moral, social and cultural (SMSC) education that encourage a safe and healthy lifestyle for all children and young people, including the most disadvantaged and vulnerable;

 Delivering the new mandatory Relationships & Sex Education (RSE) and Health Education (HE) and/or where delivered, through Personal, Social, Health and Economic (PSHE) & Wellbeing Education – including specifically safeguarding content like consent, sexual harassment and sexual violence, including online;

-Providing high quality Physical Education (PE) and sport to promote physical activity;
+Providing high quality Physical Education (PE) and sport to promote physical activity and fitness;

-Promoting an understanding of the full range of issues and behaviours which impact upon lifelong health and wellbeing, including emotional wellbeing and mental health;
+Promoting an understanding of the full range of issues, attitudes and behaviours which impact upon lifelong health and wellbeing, including emotional wellbeing, mental health and safety;

-Working in partnerships with parents/carers, local communities, external agencies and volunteers to support health and wellbeing of all pupils including the most vulnerable and disadvantaged
+Working in partnerships with parents/carers, local communities, external agencies and volunteers to support the wellbeing, health and personal development of all pupils including the most vulnerable and disadvantaged, “closing the gaps” overtime;

 Ensuring that food and drink available across the school day reinforce the healthy lifestyle message;